jilltxt/algorithmicfailure/README.md

 ## Description

 This repository contains the code and data used in a paper that tests algorithmic failure, a methodology for using machine learning in qualitative research.
-The paper is forthcoming in the journal Big Data and Society, and can be cited thus:
+The paper is published in the journal Big Data and Society, and can be cited thus:

 - Rettberg, Jill Walker.
 (2022) "Algorithmic failure as a humanities methodology: using machine learning’s mispredictions to identify rich cases for qualitative analysis in big datasets."
 Big Data & Society. https://doi.org/10.1177/20539517221131290